TomasHubelbauer/github-releases/README.md

 ## To-Do

+### Await GitHub support reply about API for "Watch Releases" subscriptions

+### Encode the email properly so that emoji shows up correctly

+### Convert shortcodes in the repository descriptions to emoji

 ### Keep a last check time for each repository and update the email copy

 For each repo of the batch that was checked, read its last check date and